 - Link LCA-outcomes with the CBA of economists and discuss the implications of this.

 Course material will mainly be the book: - Henrikke Baumann and Anne-Marie Tillman: The hitch hiker's guide to LCA.
 Studentlitteratur, Lund, Sweden.
 In addition papers with background information for the cases and notes on CBA will be distributed during the course.

 1. Introduction to the theory, principles and application of LCA;

-2. Use of the acquired LCA competences in case-studies.
+2. Use of the acquired LCA competences on case-studies of biological production systems.

 In the first part, the general theory of life cycle assessment will be presented in the form of lectures and exercises and the students will be acquainted with life cycle thinking.
 In addition, the students will get hand-on experience with LCA software and acquainted with the possibilities of its use through exercises.
 A case study and several small exercises will illustrate the principles relevant to biological production systems such as land use, eutrophication, global warming etc.

-In the second part the students will conduct a more realistic case.
+In the second part the students will conduct a LCA on a specific case.
 An expert in the area will act as a client requesting a LCA, while the student will act as LCA experts carrying out the assessment.
 This will be done in study groups, but the students will each write an individual discussion of the results.
 This case will serve to illustrate some of the practical problems with LCA in more detail and train the use of LCA software.
-In addition, journals clubs will be arranged where relevant LCA studies are discussed as illustrateive examples of how to conduct LCA studies and how to report them.
+In addition, lectures given by specialists of relevant fields, real life LCA application will be illustrated.

 - Project work